 The selection of Professional Consulting Services will follow the requirements of Section 15.1; and

 a.
 The City’s appointment of Consulting Engineers, Architects, Landscape Architects and Environmental Consultants Policy is adapted from the National Best Practice for Consultant Selection as described in more detail in the current council adopted City of London Grouped Consultant Selection Process.

 b.
 A list of pre-approved firms (Consulting Engineers, Architects, Landscape Architects and Environmental Consultants) that provide professional consulting services shall be established by the Deputy City Manager for their respective areas.
-This candidate firm list shall be supplied to the Manager of Purchasing and Supply on an annual basis, no later than March 1.
+This candidate firm list shall be supplied to the Senior Manager, Procurement and Supply on a bi-annual basis, no later than March 1st and September 1st.

 c.
-Assignments for projects which have estimated fees of less than $100,000 shall be awarded by the Deputy City Manager to listed candidate firms based on an evaluation of the firm’s competency, expertise, costs, past performance on City projects, available capacity, and the size of their operation and the particulars of the work to be done.
+Assignments for projects which have estimated fees of less than $100,000 shall be awarded by the Deputy City Manager or delegate, as per 8.5 c, to listed candidate firms based on an evaluation of the firm’s competency, expertise, costs, past performance on City projects, available capacity, and the size of their operation and the particulars of the work to be done.

 f.
 The assignments outlined in parts d) and e) above and their related budget shall be subject to the approval of City Council.
 Prior to award by City Council, City staff will negotiate with the recommended consultant to establish estimated personnel costs and other charges required for these assignments.
 It is anticipated that an upset fee will be established for the first phase of the project as directed by the Deputy City Manager.
 City Council approval will be for the entire project noting that the consultant shall obtain the approval of the appropriate Deputy City Manager to proceed with subsequent phases to upset limits as appropriate to the work within the limit of the budget.